Healthy Halloween ideas

-Discover healthy Halloween treats for your party, from spooky buffet nibbles like our pumpkin hummus to devilish dinners such as carved stuffed red peppers.
+Discover healthy treats to serve at your Halloween party, from spooky buffet nibbles like our pumpkin hummus to devilish dinners such as carved peppers.

 Halloween doesn’t have to be all about chocolate and sweets.
-If you're having a Halloween party, why not create some scary snacks and monstrous meals to get everyone into the spine-chilling spirit!
+If you're throwing a Halloween party, why not create some scary snacks and monstrous meals to get everyone in the spine-chilling spirit!

 A hollowed-out pumpkin makes the perfect vessel for a Halloween party dip.
 Carve out a pumpkin and use the flesh to create a creamy hummus, then scoop back into the skin for a spooky serving suggestion.
 Serve with red or yellow peppers or wholegrain toasted pittas for a healthy snack.

 It takes just seven ingredients to make this ghoulishly green soup which is ideal as a dinner party starter, or a light yet warming lunch.
 Add crisp grilled bacon as a delicious garnish to contrast with the vibrant broth.
 Hubble bubble!

 More like this